-Hawaiian Word of the Week: ?A?ahu
+Hawaiian Word of the Week: Hoʻokipa

 ʻAʻahu—Garment, array, attire, costume, mantle, gown.